The coarse index class with support: Introduction

-We further show the following basic properties of this index class: \begin{enumerate} \item locality: Coarse Relative Index Theorem \ref{roigeorgergergerg} \item compatibility with suspension: Theorem \ref{fiweofwefwefewf} \end{enumerate} In \cite{coarsevew} we show that the presence of this index class together with knowledge of the above two basic properties are sufficent to apply the theory of abstract boundary value problems to Dirac operators.
-We observe that one can reproduce the main results of Piazza--Schick \cite{MR3286895} and Zeidler \cite{MR3551834} on secondary coarse index invariants by calculations in coarse homotopy theory without opening the black-box of analysis of Dirac operators anymore.
+In \cite{coarsevew} we show that this index class together with the knowledge of the above two basic properties are sufficent to apply the theory of abstract boundary value problems to Dirac operators.
+This allows to reproduce the main results of Piazza--Schick \cite{MR3286895} and Zeidler \cite{MR3551834} on secondary coarse index invariants by calculations in coarse homotopy theory without opening the black-box of analysis of Dirac operators anymore.

-In the following we explain the motivation for this paper and its achievements in greater detail.
-Let $M$ be a complete Riemannian manifold with a proper action of a discrete group $G$ by isometries.
-The invariant Riemannian metric of $M$ induces a invariant distance on $M$.
-We obtain a $G$-bornological coarse space $M$ by equipping $M$ with the coarse structure associated to this distance and the bornology of bounded subsets.
-We refer to \cite{equicoarse} for an introduction to $G$-bornological coarse spaces.

-We consider the spectrum-valued equivariant coarse $K$-homology theory $\KX^{G}$ constructed in \cite{bu} and recalled here in Definition \ref{girogegegergerg}.
-We write $\KX^{G}_{*}$ for the corresponding $\Z$-graded abelian group-valued functor.
-By $\{A\}$ we denote the big family of invariant thickenings of an invariant subset $A$ of $M$.
-Then $\KX^{G}_{n}(\{A\})$ is the colimit of the equivariant coarse $K$-homology groups of the members of this family $\{A\}$ in degree $n$.

-Let $\Dirac $ be an equivariant $\Cl^{n}$-invariant Dirac operator on $M$.
-Assume that $\Dirac $ is uniformly locally positive outside of an invariant subset $A$ of $M$, i.e., the endomorphism term in the Weizenboeck formula for the square of the Dirac operator has a uniform positive lower bound on the complement on $A$.
-In Definition \ref{gioregegergregr} we introduce the index class